boxygamut/custom-ftc-dashboard-writeup/README.md

 - Script on the bot that can connect to websockets
 - A locally hosted websocket server that serves as a median
 - Custom dashboard code deployed
-In order to run the script on the bot, have it embedded or called within a teleop or auto(not tested) class.
+<br>In order to run the script on the bot, have it embedded or called within a teleop or auto(not tested) class.
 To run the websocket server, run a simple handler while connected to the bot wifi and bind the websocket to the bots IP '192.168.43.62:PORT' To run the dashboard code, cd into the directory containing the code for the dashboard and run 'yarn dev --host' and now everything setup on the bots wifi.

 ## This is still WIP